nicopace/owsd-tiny/README.md

 ## SSL options
 - if SSL support is available at compile-time in libwebsockets, SSL can be used
 - server can be configured to allow all operations (skipping ubus session ACL checking) if clients provide a client certificate under CA trusted by server

+## Manual test run

+If you run the owsd as RPC server to listen on some port (e.g. 1234)

+`owsd -p 1234`

+then it is easiest to test/connect with a tool like `wscat`:

+`wscat -c 'ws://127.0.0.1' -s ubus-json`

+The established web socket can be used to send RPCs in the JSON format.

+## Tests

+In the test/ subdirectory, there is a very simple test runner made in nodejs.
+It is configured by editing parameters `config.js`, and running:

+`node client.js [session-id]`

+The `config.js` file specifies the text file containing test input and expected output.
+See existing text files for examples of RPC commands.